redis/redis-doc/commands/append.md

 ## Pattern: Time series

-the `APPEND` command can be used to create a very compact representation of a list of fixed-size samples, usually referred as _time series_.
+The `APPEND` command can be used to create a very compact representation of a list of fixed-size samples, usually referred as _time series_.
 Every time a new sample arrives we can store it using the command